Biswas005/rknuptop/README.md

-# This is the first rust build release of rockchip npu, cpu, memory, soc thermal usage meter
+# This is the first rust build release of rockchip npu, cpu, memory, soc thermal usage meter( It is build upon arm 32 bit tested on ev1106g3)

 ## Build instruction
 ### Install the arm arm gnu gcc in ubuntu or debian based system